 We no longer accept DIC theses.

 Offers of donations should be made by email to email@example.com, including a list of items (please include the author, title and publication date of the resource as a minimum, and any other details you have available).
 We will not accept donations left at any of our libraries without prior consent to their acceptance.
-We will accept material that meets our evaluation criteria.
+We will accept items that meet our evaluation criteria.

 - Material on offer must be in good physical condition

-- We cannot accept obsolete textbooks or material in obsolete or inaccessible format
+- We cannot accept obsolete textbooks or items in obsolete or inaccessible format

 - We will not normally bookplate donations